Nathaniel Spock - Mar 26 2021

-Recent research shows great promise for CBD as an effective treatment for IBS.
+Recent research shows great promise for CBD as a potential treatment for IBS.
 Some studies indicate that CBD even promotes proper functioning of the brain and body.
-In this article we take a look at current IBS treatments and focus on the academic research related to using CBD to treat Irritable Bowel Syndrome.
+In this article we look at current IBS treatments and focus on the academic research related to using CBD to treat Irritable Bowel Syndrome and other gut related issues.

 IBS is a medical condition which causes stomach pain, decreased GI motility and digestive distress.
 Although the medical community has not identified the root cause of IBS symptoms, recent research indicates two potential factors.
 A study by Dr. Ethan Russo suggests that IBS and Inflammatory Bowel Disease (IBD) may be caused by Clinical Endocannabinoid Deficiency (CED).
-According to his study, chronic inflammation and IBS symptoms appear when the body is unable to produce endogenous cannabinoids.
+According to his study, chronic inflammation and IBS symptoms appear when the body is unable to produce endogenous cannabinoids like 2-AG or Anandamide.
 Other studies indicate a bacterial overgrowth of the small intestinal tract (SIBO) as the potential cause of IBS and other related digestive health conditions.
-In both cases, the inflammatory response of the body is increased when there is a lack of Endocannabinoids.
+In both cases, the inflammatory response of the body is increased when there is a lack of Endocannabinoids or a bacterial or parasitic infection (possibly created by a lack of endocannabinoid signaling).

 - IBS affects between 25 to 45 million people in the United States alone and affects approximately 10 to 15 percent of the global population.